|BiotechEnergy and Oil & GasFoodRenewable and Sustainable EnergySports|

 Mike serves as chief intellectual property counsel for numerous public and private companies.
 He has also worked with numerous start-up companies by counseling them in intellectual property matters, assisting them with obtaining funding and providing contacts.

 He is a contributing author of “State Trademark and Unfair Competition Law” and has presented papers and spoken on various intellectual property topics at continuing legal education seminars.
-His achievements have earned him inclusion in Chambers USA Guide to America’s Leading Lawyers for Business, The Best Lawyers in America (copyright law; intellectual property litigation; patent law; patent litigation; trademark law) and Oklahoma Super Lawyers.
+His achievements have earned him inclusion in Chambers USA Guide to America’s Leading Lawyers for Business, The Best Lawyers in America (copyright law; intellectual property litigation; patent law; patent litigation; trademark law) and Oklahoma Super Lawyers (“Top 50 Oklahoma Lawyers”).
 He was selected by Best Lawyers as the “Oklahoma City Patent Lawyer of the Year” in 2013, “Oklahoma City Copyright Lawyer of the Year” in 2014, and “Oklahoma City Intellectual Property Litigation Lawyer of the Year” in 2015, honors only given to a single lawyer in each legal specialty in each community.
+He has been recognized for his professional and civic contributions as a 2010 recipient of the The Journal Record’s Leadership in Law Award.

 Active in the state’s legal and business communities, Mike has served on the board of directors and as president of the Intellectual Property Section of the Oklahoma Bar Association; serves as secretary of the board of directors of i2E, Inc., a non-profit for the commercialization of technology; and serves on the board of directors and has served as chairman of the Oklahoma Venture Forum.
 He is also a member of American Intellectual Property Law Association, International Trademark Association, the Association of University Technology Managers and other intellectual property organizations.